 (l) Compensation for Debtors' Attorneys in Chapter 13 Cases.
 An attorney in a chapter 13 case is relieved from filing a detailed application for compensation as required by Bankruptcy Rule 2016 if the attorney complies with all of the following conditions and requirements:

 (1) Files a Bankruptcy Rule 2016(b) Disclosure of Compensation reflecting that the attorney will perform all required and necessary services for the debtor including, but not limited to,

 (B) Preparing and filing the chapter 13 petition and other documents;

-(C) Attending the meeting(s) of creditors and confirmation hearing(s) (the attorney of record or an attorney with the law firm of record must appear and comply with this requirement);
+(C) Attending the meeting(s) of creditors and confirmation hearing(s) (the attorney of record or an attorney with the law firm of record must appear, to comply with this requirement);

 (D) Reviewing and filing claims and objecting to claims as necessary;

 (E) Filing amendments, motions, adversary proceedings, answers in adversary proceedings, or any other required pleadings;